Destination

 Following in just over a week; you will trek through almost 40 miles (60 km) of trails and stay at a variety of lodges; shelters (refugios) or camping for the overnights.

-After all; this tour is best suited for experienced trekkers; or physically-fit adventurers who are willing to practice hiking trails with, at times, demanding conditions.
-Crowds of trekkers/travellers are more prevalent during the high season; which also overlaps with pleasant summer weather in the Southern Hemisphere.
+After all; this tour is best suited for experienced trekkers; or physically fit adventurers willing to practice hiking trails with, at times, demanding conditions.
+Crowds of trekkers/travelers are more prevalent during the high season; which also overlaps with pleasant summer weather in the Southern Hemisphere.

 Included